Bonnie and Clyde: Gang and family members

 Henry Methvin escaped prosecution for the two Grapevine, Texas, murders because of his father's cooperation with the posse.
 He was prosecuted for other crimes in Oklahoma, where he was convicted and served eight years.

 Blanche never carried a gun.
 She was convicted of attempted murder and served six years.

 In February 1935, Dallas and federal authorities arrested and tried twenty family members and friends for aiding and abetting Barrow and Parker.
 This became known as the "harboring trial" and all twenty either pleaded guilty or were found guilty.
 The two mothers were jailed for thirty days.
 Other sentences ranged from two years' imprisonment for Floyd Hamilton, brother of Raymond, to one hour in custody for Barrow's teenage sister Marie.
-Other defendants included Blanche, Jones, Methvin, and Parker's sister Billie.
+Other defendants included Blanche, Jones, Methvin and Parker's sister Billie.

 Blanche was permanently blinded in her left eye during the 1933 shootout at Dexfield Park.
 She was taken into custody on the charge of "assault with intent to kill".
-She was convicted and sentenced to ten years in prison, but was paroled in 1939 for good behavior.
+She was convicted and sentenced to ten years in prison but was paroled in 1939 for good behavior.
 She returned to Dallas, leaving her life of crime in the past, and lived with her invalid father as his caregiver.
 In 1940, she married Eddie Frasure.
-She worked as a taxi cab dispatcher and a beautician, and completed the terms of her parole one year later.
+Blanche worked as a taxi dispatcher and a beautician and completed the terms of her parole one year later.
 She lived in peace with her husband until he died of cancer in 1969.

-Warren Beatty approached her to purchase the rights to her name for use in the 1967 film Bonnie and Clyde, and she agreed to the original script.
+Warren Beatty approached Blanche to purchase the rights to her name for use in the 1967 film Bonnie and Clyde, and she agreed to the original script.
 She objected to her characterization by Estelle Parsons in the final film, describing the actress's Academy Award-winning portrayal of her as "a screaming horse's ass".
 Despite this, she maintained a firm friendship with Beatty.
-She died from cancer at age 77 on December 24, 1988, and was buried in Dallas's Grove Hill Memorial Park under the name "Blanche B. Frasure".
+Blanche died from cancer at age 77 on December 24, 1988, and was buried in Dallas's Grove Hill Memorial Park under the name "Blanche B. Frasure".

 Barrow cohorts Hamilton and Palmer, who escaped Eastham in January 1934, were recaptured.
-Both were convicted of murder and executed in the electric chair at Huntsville, Texas on May 10, 1935.
+Both were convicted of murder and executed in the electric chair at Huntsville State Prison on May 10, 1935.

 Jones served six years in prison, convicted of one murder, indicted for another, and suspected of an additional two committed as a juvenile.